 Leslie Singer is a Gemini.
 She spent the 1980s in San Francisco doing small business accounting and experimental film and video.
 Her films and video works have been widely exhibited in museums and galleries throughout Europe and the U.S. Since her move to New York in 1994, Singer has worked extensively in nonprofit administration and finance.
 She has also continued her love of video art as editor of Laura Cottingham’s Not For Sale (1998), among others.
 She loves Iggy Pop, Marcel Proust, organic food, denim and cats.

-Susan Tranbaugh, Manager of Institutional Giving and Strategy
+Susan Tranbaugh, Director of Institutional Giving & Strategy

-Pradeep Dalal, Director of Grants & Services, Arts Writers Grant Program
+Pradeep Dalal, Program Director, Arts Writers Grant Program

 Julie Evanoff, Information & Technical Services Manager, Arts Writers Grant Program